-- Lack of records to support findings has been a remote and sensitive part of history for a long time.
+- The lack of records to support findings has been a remote and sensitive part of history for a long time.

 - The crypto museum is a relatively new concept, and there are few collaborators in this field.

 Even in light of these challenges, the Netherlands crypto museum follows regulations and safety procedures from relevant bodies.
-It works with the government and security agencies to ensure it does not release any sensitive information.
-The crypto museum makes sure that items documented are obsolete equipment.
+It works with the government and security agencies to ensure it does not release sensitive information.
+Furthermore, the crypto museum makes sure that items documented are obsolete equipment.

 The founders’ determination to share information and fascinating findings on cryptography brought about a museum concept that will be a place of amusement and study.
-This museum will give the world access to a crucial part of history missing for so long and preserves it for the future.
+This museum will give the world access to a crucial part of history that has been missing for so long and preserves it for the future.